Aiswarya-prasad/aiswarya-prasad.github.io/_pages/about.md

 ### Current

 ### 🧬 Nucleate — Manager, Activator Operations
 I volunteer as part of the HQ team at [Nucleate](https://nucleate.org/), a global non-profit that supports academic founders building biotech ventures.
-I help develop internal playbooks and conduct leadership training and facilatate knowledge exchange streamlining infrastructure and operations for Nucleate's flagship Activator program across 18 global chapters.
+I help develop internal playbooks and leadership training to facilatate knowledge exchange and streamline infrastructure and operations for Nucleate's flagship Activator program across 17 global chapters.

-### GIVC Startup Externship
+### Double Blind Bio Startup Externship
-Currently working with a [biotech startup](https://www.doubleblindbio.co) as a [Girls Into VC (GIVC)](https://www.girlsintovc.com/) Startup Extern.
+Currently working with a [biotech startup](https://www.doubleblindbio.co) as a [GIVC](https://www.girlsintovc.com/) Startup Extern.
 The startup is focused on developing an AI solution to streamline clinical trials.

 ---